ct-clmsn/jmq-collectives/README.md

 This implementation uses java.util.streams.* features.
 Users will need a version of the jdk that supports this functionality.

+This implementation is a *pure Java* implementation of SPMD collectives.
+The intent is to avoid the overhead of calling out of the JVM through JNA or JNI.

 == License ==

 Boost 1.0